Only Burn Center And Level 1 Trauma Center Between Houston And Mobile

 Read more about the burn center on NOLA.com by clicking HERE

-Dr. Carter earned his medical degree from East Tennessee State University with honors in 2005, practicing general surgery and surgery critical care before specializing in burn treatment.
-He completed his burn/trauma fellowship at University of North Carolina, Chapel Hill, and is board-certified by the American Board of Surgery in Surgery and Surgical Critical Care.
+Dr. Carter earned his medical degree from East Tennessee State University in 2005 with honors and practiced general surgery and surgery critical care before specializing in burn treatment.
+He completed his burn/trauma fellowship at University of North Carolina, Chapel Hill and is board-certified by the American Board of Surgery in Surgery and Surgical Critical Care.

 ANGELLE BONURA, BSN, RN